How IKEA develops safe products

 How many ways can a toddler use a toy...?
 Our job is to find the answer to that question, over and over again.
 Understanding and predicting the interaction between the product and the user is a very important part of the product development process.

 IKEA children’s products are designed to be safe regardless of price level.
-When testing our products, we consider both intended and unintended use to identify and minimize potential safety risks, so they are safe to use for you and your family.
+When testing our products, we consider both intended and unintended use to identify and minimise potential safety risks, so they are safe to use for you and your family.

 How do we know that a product is safe?